Best Tips to Hike Machu Picchu

-Salkantay Trek 5 days: After The Inca Trail tours, Salkantay Trail is the second most beautiful and challenging hike; over 5 days, you will explore different landscapes from the mountains and lakes into the green and warm Cloud Forest where Machu Picchu is located.
+Salkantay Trek 5 days: After The Inca Trail tours, Salkantay Trail is the second most beautiful and challenging hike; over 5 days, you will explore different landscapes from the mountains and lakes to the green and warm Cloud Forest where Machu Picchu is located.
 Find more information here.

-Lares Trek 4 days: Lares is the best option when you prefer a lesser crowded route with Andean lakes, mountains, llamas, alpacas, and interact with local children in the most remote villages of Peru.
+Lares Trek 4 days: Lares is the best option when you prefer a lesser crowded route with Andean lakes, mountains, llamas, and alpacas, and interact with local children in the most remote villages of Peru.
 This Trek includes visiting the beautiful hot springs of Lares.
 Find out more here.

-Huchuy Qosqo Trek: Huchuy Qosqo is the only trek that starts in Cusco City’s outskirts and takes you through the Mountain into the Sacred Valley, where you board teh Andean Train and arrive at Machu Picchu following the Urubamba River.
+Huchuy Qosqo Trek: Huchuy Qosqo is the only Trek that starts in Cusco City's outskirts and takes you through the Mountain into the Sacred Valley, where you board the Andean Train and arrive at Machu Picchu following the Urubamba River.
 Find out more here.

 Are there short hikes near Aguas Calientes?

-There are a couple of extra hikes in Machu Picchu Pueblo or better known as Agua Calientes; if you are staying in the town before or after Machu Picchu, you can visit the following Places.
+There are a couple of extra hikes in Machu Picchu Pueblo or Agua Calientes; if you are staying in the town before or after Machu Picchu, you can visit the following Places.

 Machu Picchu Local Museum: Located near the Puente Ruinas (The bridge to Machu Picchu), you can access this place by a 20-minute walk from Aguas Calientes, or if you finish Machu Picchu, you can request the bus driver to drop you off by the bridge.
-There a fee (7$) to enter the museum.
+There is a fee (7$) to enter the museum.

 The Butterfly station: Located on the way to Machu Picchu from Aguas Calientes.
 The butterfly station is located just 10 minutes from the town.
 You will be able to learn many interesting facts about local butterflies and take pictures.
 There is a 10 soles fee to enter this place.